Rev, February 2015

 Cataract–the most common eye disease in Aussies.
 Hereditary forms are posterior (back of the lens) and bilateral (both eyes) but may not start at the same time in each eye.
 The disease can be blinding.
 Aussies usually are diagnosed between two and five years of age, but some exhibit hereditary cataracts earlier or later, even into old age.
 Hereditary cataracts do not occur in young Aussie puppies.
 There is more than one type of hereditary cataract in Aussies.
 The most common type is associated with a dominant mutation of a gene called HSF4.
 There is a DNA test available for this mutation.
 Mode of inheritance for other types is not known at this time.

-Persistent pupilary membrane (PPM) – the puiliary membrane is a fetal structure that covers the pupil before birth.
+Persistent pupilary membrane (PPM) – the pupilary membrane is a fetal structure that covers the pupil before birth.
 When parts of it fail to go away it is termed PPM.
 PPM may be observed in young puppies but frequently is absent a few weeks or months later.
 Sometimes, however, it will persist.
 Most PPMs are attached only to the iris.
-Some form sheets of tissue, or have one end attached to the lens or cornea.
-Iris-to-iris forms and iris sheets will pass the ACVO (US) exams but those which attach to the lens and cornea do not because they can be associated with opacities of those tissues which may be blinding.
-A dog with iris-to-lens or iris-to-cornea PPM should not be bred.
+Some PPMs form sheets of tissue, or have one end attached to the lens or cornea.
+The iris-to-iris forms will pass the ACVO (US) exams but those which attach to the lens and cornea do not because they can be associated with opacities of those tissues which may be blinding.
+A dog with iris sheet, iris-to-lens or iris-to-cornea PPM should not be bred.

 Iris Coloboma—a section of iris which failed to develop.
 Almost all affected dogs are merle.
 A large coloboma will prevent the iris from dilating and contracting properly resulting in some discomfort and difficulty in bright light.
 The condition is congenital (present at birth).
 Mode of inheritance is unknown.

 Canine Multifocal Retinopathy (CMR) – blister-like defects in the retina which can be detected by 4 months of age.
 It may gradually progress or may go away.
 Diagnosis by exam can be difficult; CMR may be described as retinal dysplasia or retinal folds, both of which are reported in Aussies.
 In rare instances the disease can impact vision; should this occur the dog should not be bred.
-However, most cases are noted as “breeder option” on CERF exams.
+However, most cases are noted as “breeder option” on US eye exams, though may disqualify a dog from breeding in some countries.
 A DNA test is available.
 Dogs with CMR and normal vision may be bred but should only be bred to mates that have tested clear.
 Owners of Aussies who have been diagnosed with either retinal dysplasia or retinal folds should consider having their dogs DNA tested for CMR.

 Glaucoma – a build-up of pressure within the eye due to blocked fluid ducts.
 The pressure can damage the retina leading to blindness.
 The disease is painful if not treated.
 It is rare in Aussies and are not clearly established as inherited (it can be secondary to other things, including continued steroid use.)
 That said, it is inadvisable to breed affected individuals.